Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

 ### Classifier Code: Data Generator
-When dealing with CNNs, often the input is much too large to fit all training data in RAM (let alone GPU RAM) at once.
+When dealing with CNNs, often, the training data are too large to fit in RAM, let alone GPU RAM, at once.

 Instead, a `DataGenarator` is used.
 A `DataGenerator` is class provided by `Keras`, it loads training data in manageable chunks to feed to your model during training.
 Let's run through using it.

-First, we initialize `ImageDataGenerator` -- a subclass of `keras`' `DataGenerator`.
+We initialize `ImageDataGenerator` -- a subclass of `keras`' `DataGenerator`.
 Then, we create two `flows`, one for loading data from the training folder into the model.
-The other is the same, however, it loads data from the test folder for validating the model.
+The other is the same, however, it loads data from the test folder.
+The latter will be used to validate the model.

 Parameters used in our `ImageDataGenerator`:
 * `shear_range` -- this controls how much of the images' edge is trimmed off as a percentage of the whole image.
 This is useful for quickly reducing the size of images (thereby increasing training speed).
-* `zoom_range` -- is the how far to zoom on the image before feeding it to trainer or validator.
+* `zoom_range` -- is how far to zoom in before feeding the image to the model.
 * `horizontal_flip` -- if this is set to `true`, the images are randomly mirrored horizontally.
 This essentially doubles your training images.
-Though, it should be used in all cases.
+Though, it shouldn't be used in all cases.
 If the target has a "handediness" to it, then this would destroy accuracy.
 A simple example of this downfall would be training a CNN to determine whether baseball player is left or right handed.
 * `validation_split` -- determines the percentage of images held back for validation.

 ```python